 NOTE — The purest stock refrigerant will contain some of the impurities found in the method.
 The ppm amounts of impurities already in the stock refrigerant are determined via the Method of Standards Addition.
 Individual impurity peak areas in the stock refrigerant are increased in the calibration standard by the ppm amount of the corresponding impurity added.
 The ppm already present is combined with the ppm added to give the total ppm component present in the calibration standard.

-B-12.3.2 Purge the connecting line using the component with the highest boiling point first (i.e., R125, the higher boiling component) in order to sweep out air; connect the line to the cylinder.
+B-12.3.2 Purge the connecting line using the component with the highest boiling point first (that is, R125, the higher boiling component) in order to sweep out air; connect the line to the cylinder.

 NOTE — If the amount added is less than that desired, more may be added.
 If the amount added is more than that desired, the cylinder may be purged until the desired weight is obtained.
 Purging the cylinder is permitted only during the addition of the first component.